 Advising and Testing

-Students interested in majoring or minoring in a foreign language are urged to consult with the COLFA Academic Advisor at MS 4.01.50 to discuss course selection and degree plans.
+Students interested in majoring or minoring in a foreign language are urged to consult with the COLFA Academic Advising office located in MS 4.01.50 to discuss course selection and degree plans.
 For information on Credit by Examination, students should contact the Testing Center at MS 1.01.04.

 Students are strongly encouraged to include a Study Abroad component in their curriculum.
 The Department of Modern Languages and Literatures has ties to several universities and language schools abroad for summer, semester, and year-long study of language and culture.
 Programs led by UTSA faculty are also available.

 Limited internship opportunities are available for juniors and seniors who want to apply their knowledge of language and culture to a work experience at a company involved in multicultural or international activities.

 Some Career Options for Language Majors and Minors